 Yesterday's drawings surprise me.
 They look unusual.
 They tell me that exciting innovations are coming!
 Is means a satisfactory route to an end if the end is a good one?
 I cannot answer this in political context.
 In terms of art-making, "No!"
 For me, art is ongoing research.
 Day by day I ask questions.
 Day by day I get answers.
 Some days the answers are more profound, more meaningful, more important to accept as valid.
 Through effort, over an enormous amount of time, I find authenticity through the art-making process.
 Currently it appears buffoonery is accepted by a great number of those who have wealth and political clout.
 These are the people who have the resources to buy the best art that has been made on this planet.
 I must ask the question: Should art follow?
 I say, "No!"
 Art is a different animal.
 It is a process based upon personal values and personal truth.
 It is a practice, like meditation, different for each us but filled with commonality.
 Through commonality profound communication occurs.
 Such communication cannot be offensive.
 Thus the difference between good art and politics.

 Yesterday's drawings continue to explore simpler forms against contrasting backgrounds.
 This, plus the three-dimensions advanced by the foreground forms and shadows, create an artifice of 3D space.
 Pattern is also being explored as instigator of defined spatial planes, as seen in drawing No.2, and also seen in the current painting on my work wall, "2017 No.2."
 Henri Matisse, where are you?
 A bit of Matisse's sensibility is in the painting "2016 No.17".
 Old painters never die, their ideas get stolen and reused!
 I actually looked at a few of Matisse's paintings before I worked on the curtain-like form on the right edge of "2016 No.17".
 It helped bolster my conviction.
 A splendid Matisse painting from 1948 is reproduced at the bottom of today's post.
-As mentioned in today's blog post title, the work seen here today is two day's old.
-Pattern comes in and I naturally think of Henri Matisse.
-I ain't no Matisse.
-That last sentence is a double negative.
-I am actually influenced by Matisse.
-Sometimes I emulate his strong consciousness of light, which he interlaces with staccatos of patterns.
-I write this in anticipation of finishing "2016 No.17" with more pattern.
-I believe pattern must appear on the greenish curtain-like form that is on the right edge of the painting.
+As mentioned in today's blog post title, the work seen here today is two day's old. |

 To read my profile go to MEHRBACH.com.